 The superior and middle veins drain into the internal jugular vein and the inferior empties into the brachiocephalic vein.

 The thyroid gland is innervated by branches derived from the sympathetic trunk.

 These nerves do not control the secretory function of the gland – the release of thyroid hormones is regulated by the pituitary gland.

 The lymphatic drainage of the thyroid is to the paratracheal and deep cervical nodes.

 Clinical Relevance: Recurrent Laryngeal Nerve

-In the chest, they hook around the subclavian artery (right RL nerve), or the arch of aorta (left RL nerve).
-The nerves then ascend back up the neck, running between the trachea and oesophagus.
-They pass underneath the thyroid gland to innervate the larynx.
+The recurrent laryngeal nerve then travels back up the neck, running between the trachea and oesophagus in the tracheoesophageal groove.
+It then passes underneath the thyroid gland to innervate the larynx.